-Radiation therapy is a “loco-regional” treatment.
-It does not affect the entire body, rather it only kills cells in the radiation field.
-Radiation therapy is a tool used by some oncologists to attempt to cure mesothelioma, but can also be used in the palliative setting to manage symptoms.
+Radiation therapy is a type of “regional” treatment that uses high energy particles to kill cancer cells or to prevent them from replicating and growing again.
+The radiation beam targets the part of the body where the mesothelioma is found.
+It only kills cells in the radiation field and does not affect the entire body – although it is possible for nearby healthy cells to be damaged.
+Radiation is a tool used by some oncologists to attempt to cure mesothelioma but can also be used in the palliative setting to manage symptoms.